 Step 9 Place the stair rail bracket covers and stair brackets on the ends of the top rail.
 Position the top rail by placing the balusters inside the routed holes, while working from one end to the other.
 Center the stair bracket on the post.
 Using the stair bracket as a guide, mark the screw positions on the post sleeve and rail on both ends.
 Pre-drill 1/8" pilot holes through the post sleeve and rail.
-Attach the stair bracket to the post sleeve using the #8-15 x 2" - #2 square drive flat head screws and then attach stair bracket to rail using #8-16 x $\frac{3}{4}$ " - #1 square drive wafer head self-drilling screws.
+Attach the stair bracket to the post sleeve using four #8-15 x 2" - #2 square drive flat head screws and then attach stair bracket to rail using four #8-16 x 3^4 " - #1 square drive wafer head self-drilling screws.
+Important: For the top rail only, pre-drill and attach two additional screws through the top of the bracket, into the top rail (fig. 7).